 Testing

-The last step in the design process.
-Ultimately the most critical as well, as it determines just how much of the months of work was successful while highlighting what may have gone wrong.
+as it determines just how much of the months of work was successful while highlighting

 The Testing Setup